- $13 Billion+ Won

 Other common amusement park injuries include the following:

-- Head, neck, back, spinal injuries
+- Head, neck, back, and spinal injuries

 - Motion sickness, including nausea and dizziness